Health, Nutrition & Exercise Sciences (HNES)

 HNES 467.
 EKG Monitoring.
 3 Credits.

 Introduction of the student to the monitoring and interpretation of an electrocardiogram.
-Prereq: HNES 465, HNES 466 and Exercise Science professional majors only.
+Prereq: HNES 465, HNES 466 and Exercise Science majors only.

 HNES 470.
 Professional Practices in Exercise Science.
 3 Credits.